Moles, Dysplastic Nevi, Melanoma

-Outline: Moles are usually tan brown or pink in color and may be either raised or flat approximately one in every ten people has at least one unusual form of mole.
+Synopsis: Moles are usually tan brown or pink in color and may be either raised or flat approximately one in every ten people has at least one unusual form of mole.
+Ultraviolet radiation (UV), from both the sun itself and sunlamps, as well as tanning booths, can damage a person's skin and lead to melanoma and other types of skin cancers.
+Sunscreens with an SPF rating of thirty or greater provide the a high level of protection against sunburn.

 The majority of people have anywhere from ten to forty moles.
 People can develop new moles periodically, often until the age of forty or so.
 Moles are usually tan, brown, or pink in color, and may be either raised or flat.
 They are commonly oval or round in shape and usually no larger than a pencil eraser.